H3mann/dMetricsSearchBar/my-app/README.md

 To install:
 1. Clone this repo.
 2. Go to terminal, CD into the root directory of the repo.
+CD into 'my-app'folder.
 3. Enter command: npm i.
 Wait until installation is finished.
 4. Enter command: npm start.
 5. Open [http://localhost:3000] to view app in the browser.